Norwegian Cruise Ships By Age: Newest to Oldest (2027-1998)

 Norwegian Sky Cruise Ship

 Originally ordered by Costa Cruises, Norwegian Sky was built by Lloyd Werft in Germany.
-For a short time, Norwegian Sky, now a Sun-class ship, sailed as Pride of Aloha
+For a short time, Norwegian Sky, now a Sun-class ship, sailed as Pride of Aloha.
+The vessel will also depart the fleet for Cordelia Cruises in 2026.

 Norwegian Spirit (1998)